Jump to main content

 ● Develop new corporate and individual products

-● Enlarge domestic and international market shares of corporate and individual products (such as loan, syndicated loan, Foreign exchange, Wealth Management Business etc.
+● Enlarge domestic and international market shares of corporate banking and consumer banking products (such as loan, syndicated loan, Foreign exchange, Digital Finance etc.)

 10%